jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 - https://github.com/CSSEGISandData/COVID-19 (Johns Hopkins CSSE COVID-19 data)
 - https://data.worldbank.org/indicator/sp.pop.totl (population data)

-The Johns Hopkins CSSE git repository is expected to be cloned to an adjent folder and kept up-to-date by the user (or, in future notebook implementation, use pandas to read directly the URL).
+By default, the COVID-19 data is grabbed from the Johns Hopkins CSSE github.com repository.
+When using this notebook on a local machine, you may instead clone the repo to an adjent folder and keep it up-to-date (see `websource` flag below).

 Dependencies are: